bernardomendonca/LSTM-power-usage/readme.md

-#  Long Short-Term Memory Model to forecast pollution levels
+#  Long Short-Term Memory Model to forecast power usage

 This problem is framed as such:
 "Given recent power consumption, what is the expected power consumption for the week ahead?"